GimelStudio/Gimel-Studio/docs/source/getting_started/building_from_source.rst

   **This part of the documentation is still WIP.
 These instructions may or may not work correctly! :)**

+  *TODO: Confirm that these are the correct steps for building on MacOs.*

 **Step 2.
 Setup and install dependancies**
   * Get pipenv with ``pip3 install pipenv``